-- (d) relations to be established with the civil protection mechanism Information Centre (MIC) and ECHO; - (e) interaction with work in progress in connection with implementing the Plan of Action on combating Terrorism, the Hague Programme and the conclusions of the European Council in December 2004; - (f) means of ensuring increased coordination of military resources made available by the Member States to support operations of this type (in the light of the role played by Member States' military capabilities in the recent earthquake); - (g) coordinating structures to be put in place in the affected regions. - → The Council asked the Commission and the SG/HR to submit appropriate proposals, each in their respective sphere of competence, for the GAERC in April. - → These proposals will be swiftly examined by the Working Party on Civil Protection and the PSC (together with CIVCOM, PMG and the EUMC).
+- (d) interaction with work in progress in connection with implementing the Plan of Action on combating Terrorism, the Hague Programme and the conclusions of the European Council in December 2004; - (e) interaction with work in progress in connection with the Civilian Headline Goal 2008 (particularly as regards the rapid deployment of civilian crisis reaction teams); - (f) means of ensuring increased coordination of military resources made available by the Member States to support operations of this type (in the light of the role played by Member States' military capabilities in the recent earthquake); - (g) procedures necessary for the Union to support the coordination efforts of the United Nations; - (h) coordinating structures to be put in place in the affected regions; - (i) finally, whether in general it is sufficient to plan to reinforce and rationalise existing structures or whether new mechanisms or new means should be put in place to complement or replace the existing structures; in this context some recalled the idea put forward that consideration be given to the usefulness of setting up a Civil Protection Agency; others referred to the Council Conclusions of 7 January on "developing a European Union rapid response capability". - → The Council asked the Commission and the SG/HR to submit appropriate proposals, each in their respective sphere of competence, insofar as possible for the GAERC in February. - → These proposals will be swiftly examined by the Working Party on Civil Protection and the PSC (together with CIVCOM, PMG and the EUMC).